finbourne/luminesce-sdk-python-preview/sdk/docs/CertificateManagementApi.md

 # **list_certificates**
 > list[CertificateState] list_certificates()

-[EXPERIMENTAL] ListCertificates: Shows Table and Field level information on Providers that are currently running that you have access to (in Json format)
+[EXPERIMENTAL] ListCertificates: Lists all the certificates previously minted to which you have access

  Lists all the certificates previously minted to which you have access.
 The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized